What is lead nurturing?

 - Decide on a strategy.

 To nurture prospects earlier in the funnel, you might work with marketing and re-target leads with advertisements using LinkedIn marketing.
-However, you don’t need a big marketing budget to get started.
+However, you don’t need a big budget to get started.

 - Segment by audience and engagement level